aspose-cells/Aspose.Cells-for-Java/Plugins/Aspose-Cells-Java-for-Eclipse(Maven)/README.md

 The Plugin intended for developers using Maven platform for Java developments and want to use [Aspose.Cells for Java](https://www.aspose.com/products/cells/java) in their projects.

-**NOTE:** [Aspose.Cells for Java](https://www.aspose.com/products/cells/java) is Java API developed by [Aspose](http://www.aspose.com) that offers easy Microsoft Office Excel spreadsheets creation and manipulation right from within Java Projects.
+**NOTE:** Aspose.Cells for Java API developed by [Aspose](http://www.aspose.com) that offers easy Microsoft Office Excel spreadsheets creation and manipulation right from within Java Projects.
 For the API detailed features list check the [link](https://docs.aspose.com/display/cellsjava/Product+Overview).

 ## **Features**